-Willis’s Singapore Guide described the Sea View Hotel as one of the three leading hotels in Singapore, the others being the Adelphi Hotel and Raffles Hotel.
-In an advertisement placed in One hundred years of progress: Centenary number, October 8, 1935 of the Singapore Free Press, the hotel was promoted as “the hotel on the sea-shore” and situated on “One of Singapores natural Beauty Spots".
-It had earned a reputation as a place for guests to rest and recuperate after an illness.
-In fact when Charlie Chaplin came to this part of the world, and contracted dengue fever in the Dutch East Indies, he chose to stay in the Sea View Hotel after his discharge from hospital.
+Willis’s Singapore Guide (1936) described Sea View Hotel as one of the three leading hotels in Singapore, the other two being the Adelphi Hotel and Raffles Hotel.17 In an advertisement, Sea View Hotel was promoted as “the hotel on the sea-shore” and described as being situated on “One of Singapore’s natural Beauty Spots”.18 It earned a reputation as a place for guests to rest and recuperate after an illness.19

 Joshua Chia Yeong Jia

 1. Sin Chew Jit Poh (Singapore) and Archives and Oral History Department, Singapore, Singapore Retrospect Through Postcards 1900–1930 (Singapore: Sin Chew Jit Poh & Archives and Oral History Department, 1982), 88 (Call no. RSING 769.4995957 SIN); “Sea View Hotel,” Straits Times, 5 June 1906, 5.
 (From NewspaperSG)

 2. Singapore and Malayan Directory (Singapore: Fraser & Neave, 1932), p.
 473 (Call no. 382.09595 STR-[LKL]; microfilm NL3174); G. M. Reith, Handbook to Singapore (Singapore: Oxford University Press, 1985), 85.
 (Call no. RSING 959.57 REI-[HIS])